Quitch/GW-AI-Overhaul/README.md

 - **Threat Level**: based on the total eco score of all enemies.

-- **Bounties**: when enabled bounties are awarded for army kills
+- **Bounties**: gain an eco bonus for each army destroyed.
+Enemies gain these too.

-- **Spawns**: whether spawns are restricted to small zones or are global
+- **Big Spawns**: you can land anywhere on any starting planet.

-- **Deaths**: whether you die as individuals or a single death on a team takes out the entire team
+- **Team Death**: when enabled a single army on a team being defeated leads to the defeat of the entire team.
+This includes Sub Commanders.

 - **Threat**: the eco threat of that Commander.
 This increases the deeper you proceed into the galaxy.